k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 ## Command Builders

 Graphit Editor provides three builders — SQL Query Builder, Get Command Builder and Broadway Command Builder — in order to simplify the creation of Graphit file content.
 The SQL Query Builder opens the Studio's Query Builder.

+### *SQL* Query Builder

+Upon selecting either 'sql' or ‘sql non-prepared’ as the node type and then clicking on the DB icon (a.k.a Query Builder) aside this field, the Query Builder pop-up window opens.
+This is where you are allowed to build SQL queries on a selected Interface (an external data source) as well as on Fabric.

 ### *Get* Command Builder